microsoft/Build26-LAB510-take-llms-from-prototype-to-production-on-aks/docs/README.md

 export COPILOT_PROVIDER_MAX_OUTPUT_TOKENS=16000
 ```

+This routes Copilot completions through your AKS-hosted model instead of the public API - similar quality (ultimately depends on the model), but private and within your network.

 > [!TIP]
 > You can run `copilot help providers` to see a full list of available options.